cttricks/cttricks/README.md

 ###

 #### Quote Of the Day
-*“You know why there's a Second Amendment?
-In case the government fails to follow the first one.”* — Rush Limbaugh
+*“Mistakes are always forgivable, if one has the courage to admit them.”* — Bruce Lee